CONNECTICUT MASONIC SCOUTERS ASSOCIATION

 8th Annual Banquet

-Dinner will be served in the camp dining hall prior to the degree.
+A steak dinner will be served prior to the degree.
+Any wishing to camp

 All attendees will receive a special limited-edition Camp Degree patch.